 The observatory women’s health in Morocco goal is to fight against the physical and psychological illnesses of the patients and to help the research.
-Concretely, created in 2017 by Eva Bieronski, in partnership with Yasmina Bennis, respectively professors from the universities of Geneva and Casablanca, they propose to carry out a study on the estimation of the incidence of the pathology and its sub-diagnosis, based on the data available in the surveys on the women’s health in Morocco.
+Created in 2017 by Eva Bieronski (Professor in Health Law in University of Geneva), in partnership with Yasmina Bennis (Professor in Private Law in University of Casablanca), Betty Lachgar (Director of the NGO MALI for the protection of human rights), they propose to carry out a study on the estimation of the incidence of the pathology and its sub-diagnosis, based on the data available in the surveys on the women’s health in Morocco.
 Secondly, a quantitative and qualitative survey of health care trajectories and quality of life according to the samples of the women concerned, as well as the assessment of the economic costs that the health system could lead.

 There is an urgent need to mobilize to improve women’s health.
 The Moroccan public health plan for the achievement of the Millennium Development Goals (MDGs) was launched by Morocco’s Minister of Health, Dr El Houssaine Louardi, and Dr Ala Alwan, Regional Director of WHO for the Eastern Mediterranean Region, on 13 November 2013 in Rabat.
 The new plan aims to further accelerate progress.
 It creates conditions to reduce under-five mortality by 70% by 2020 and maternal mortality by 82% in relation to 1990 levels.